oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     **Note:** If there are any changes to the session context and/ or SQL statements in the SQL Firewall policy, you can make the modifications and clicking **Save** will propagate the changes in real-time.

-💡 **TIP:** You've now enforced the SQL Firewall policy for MPLOYEESEARCH_PROD application service account,allow-listing approved SQL statements and trusted connection paths.
+💡 **TIP:** You've now enforced the SQL Firewall policy for EMPLOYEESEARCH_PROD application service account,allow-listing approved SQL statements and trusted connection paths.
 Any mismatch will trigger SQL Firewall violation which will be collected by Security Central and alerted.

 </details>
 <details>
-<summary> **Step 6: Ensure you have the trail collection enabled for capturing SQL Firewall violations**</summary>
+<summary> **Step 6: Ensure SQL Firewall violations are being collected**</summary>

 In the livelab, we have already configured trail for collecting SQL Firewall violations from the Oracle database:**employees_search**.
 You can see the same from "**Targets**" > "**Audit Trails**" (with **AVADMIN** login)